ahlashkari/AndroidAppLyzer/README.md

 ### Installation & Configuration

-Download the package at: <!-- TODO public project URL -->.
+Download the package at: https://github.com/ahlashkari/AndroidApplyzer.

 For installing dependency for analysis server and configuring please refer to [set up guide](docs/Analysis-server-set-up.md).